 Page

-Explanato ory Note 1

-CURREN ICY AND MEASUREMENT 1
+CURREN CY AND MEASUREMENT 1

 RESOUR CE CATEGORY (CLASSIFICATION) DEFINITIONS 1

-CAUTIO NARY NOTES TO UNITED STATES INVESTORS CONCERNING MINERAL RESERVE AND CE ESTIMATES
+CAUTION NARY NOTES TO UNITED STATES INVESTORS CONCERNING MINERAL RESERVE AND CE ESTIMATES

 Looking Statements

 AS AN EMERGING GROWTH COMPANY

-Financial Information And Accounting Principles
+Information And Accounting Principles

 Item 1 Identity of Directors, Senior Management and Advisers

 Item 2 Offer Statistics and Expected Timetable 5

 Item 3 Key Information

 A. Selected Financial Data

 B. Capitalization and Indebtedness

 Item 4 Information on our Company

-A. History and Development of our Company B. Our Business Overview
+A. History and Development of our Company

+B. Our Business Overview

 C. Organizational Structure

-D. Property, Plants and Equipment

 Item 5 Operating and Financial Review and Prospects

-A. Operating Results
+Item 5 A. Operating Results

 B. Liquidity and Capital Resources

 C. Research and Development, Patents and Licenses, etc.

-D. Trend Information E. Off-Balance Sheet Arrangements
+D. Trend Information 50

 E. Off-Balance Sheet Arrangements

+F. Tabular Disclosure of Contractual Obligations

 G. Safe harbor.

 Item 6 Directors, Senior Management and Employees

 A. Directors and Senior Management

-B. Compensation 50

-C. Board Practices
+B. Compensation C. Board Practices

+D. Employees

-D. Employees E. Share Ownership
+E. Share Ownership

-T4 7 •

-Item 7 Major Shareholders and Related Party Transactions
+Item 7 Major Shareholders and Related Party Transactions 62

+A. Major Shareholders

-B. Related Party Transactions
+B. Related Party Transactions 63

-C. Interests of experts and counsel
+C. Interests of experts and counsel 63

-Item 8 Financial Information 60
+Item 8 Financial Information

 A. Consolidated Statements and Other Financial Information

-B. Significant Changes 60
+B. Significant Changes

 Item 9 The Offer and Listing

 A. Offer and Listing Details

 B. Plan of Distribution

-C. Markets D. Selling shareholders
+D. Selling shareholders

 E. Dilution

-F. Expenses of the issue 61
+F. Expenses of the issue

-Item 10 Additional Information 61
+Item 10 Additional Information 64

-A. Share capital 61
+A. Share capital 64

-Not applicable for annual reports 61
+Not applicable for annual reports

-B. Memorandum and articles of association 61
+B. Memorandum and articles of association.

-This information is included in the 20F Registration Statement filed on August 12, 2016 and has not
+This information is included in the 20F Registration Statement filed on August 12, 2016 and l has not

-changed, except in connection with David Gunning's resignation as Director and Chief C Operation

-Officer 61
+changed, except for the amendment to the Articles of the Company providing for the Di

+Registration System ("DRS") of the Company's securities.
+DRS provides for electronic

+registration of securities in an investor's name on the books of the Company's transfer

+Exhibit 1.2 65

-C. Material Contracts 61
+C. Material Contracts

-D. Exchange Controls 61
+D. Exchange Controls 65

-E. Taxation 62
+E. Taxation 65

-F. Dividends and Paying Agents 69
+F. Dividends and Paying Agents 72

-G. Statement by Experts 69
+G. Statement by Experts 72

-H. Documents on Display 69
+H. Documents on Display 72

-I. Subsidiary Information 69
+I. Subsidiary Information 72

-Item 11 Quantitative and Qualitative Disclosures About Market Risk 69
+Item 11 Quantitative and Qualitative Disclosures About Market Risk 72

-Item 12 Description of Securities Other than Equity Securities 70
+Item 12 Description of Securities Other than Equity Securities 73

-Item 13 Defaults, Dividend Arrearages and Delinquencies 70
+Item 13 Defaults, Dividend Arrearages and Delinquencies

-Item 14 Material Modifications to the rights of Security Holders and Use of Proceeds 70
+Item 14 Material Modifications to the rights of Security Holders and Use of Proceeds 73

-Item 15 Controls and Procedures 70
+Item 15 Controls and Procedures

-Item 16 70
+Item 16 [RESERVED] 73

-Item 17 Financial Statements 72
+Item 17 Financial Statements 75

-Item 18 Financial Statements 72
+Item 18 Financial Statements 75

-Item 19 Exhibits 72
+Item 19 Exhibits 75